thanos-io/thanos/docs/components/query-frontend.md

                                  cache-ability.
 Note: Grafana dashboards do that
                                  by default.
       --query-range.horizontal-shards=0
-                                 Split queries in at least this amount of vertical shards, only when query duration is below query-range.max-split-interval.
+                                 Split queries in this many requests when query duration is below
+                                 query-range.max-split-interval.
       --query-range.max-query-length=0
                                  Limit the query time range (end - start time) in the query-frontend, 0 disables it.